 It might sound a bit unfair to put an obligation to continue our choices onto generations that don’t even exist yet, and thus don’t have a say in it.
 Unfortunately we can’t wait for people who won’t be born for 60 or 100 years to join the conversation, since if we don’t make the decision now some of them might not ever join the conversation.
 And this is the foundation of being an adult; that We make our choices not only to benefit ourselves, but also to allow those that will come after us freedom to experience things that we never could, and to make their own choices in that new world we opened for them.
 If that means putting in some extra effort and sacrificing some possibilities for ourselves for a world where Tom Morello has fewer things to rage about for those who will come after us… I think that’s a no brainer.

-But if we don’t grow up as a society, then those that come after us will be stuck in the same spot we are and won’t have the options to make their own choices for their lives.
-Instead being stuck having to choose between the same options we had that we left for them to try picking a different door.
-Preventing them from having the ability to explore, grow, and live by their own choices.
+But if we don’t grow up as a society, then those that come after us will be stuck in the same spot we are, and won’t have the option to explore, grow, and live by their own choices .
+Instead, they will have to choose from the same options we currently face because we were too chicken to make a hard decision.
 I can’t imagine a crueler burden to lay on future generations.